ExcelFunctions.net Logo

 4 European 30/360

-The financial day count basis rules are explained in detail on the Wikipedia Day Count Convention page
+The financial day count basis rules are explained on the Wikipedia Day Count Convention page

-Note that dates for the settlement and maturity arguments should be input as either:
+Note that the settlement and maturity dates should be input as either:

 or

-- If you attempt to input dates as text, they may be interpreted differently, depending on the date system and date interpretation settings on your computer.
+Warning: If you attempt to input these dates as text, there is a chance that Excel may misinterpret them due to different date systems, or date interpretation settings on your computer.

 Excel Coupdaysnc Function Example

-The spreadsheet below shows an example of the Excel Coupdaysnc function, used to calculate the number of days from a security's settlement date to the end of the next coupon.
+Cell A3 of the spreadsheet below shows an example of the Excel Coupdaysnc function, used to calculate the number of days from a security's settlement date to the next coupon date.
 The security has settlement date 01-Jan-2011, maturity date 25-Oct-2012, and four payments per year.
 The US (NASD) 30/360 day count basis is used.

 A